Prompt Engineering · OrevateAI

 Pronouncing England in Swedish

-• E: Like the ‘e’ in ‘bet’.
+• E: Similar to the ‘e’ in ‘bet’.

-• n: Standard ‘n’ sound.
+• n: A standard ‘n’ sound.

-• g: Like the ‘g’ in ‘go’.
+• g: Similar to the ‘g’ in ‘go’.

-• l: Standard ‘l’ sound.
+• l: A standard ‘l’ sound.

-• n: Standard ‘n’ sound.
+• n: A standard ‘n’ sound.

-• d: Standard ‘d’ sound.
+• d: A standard ‘d’ sound.

-England vs. Great Britain in Swedish
+England vs. Great Britain vs. United Kingdom in Swedish

 English Term Swedish Term Approximate Pronunciation